Americold Realty Trust Inc. (COLD) Shares Rise Despite Market Challenges

-The stock of Americold Realty Trust Inc. (NYSE: COLD) has increased by 0.24 when compared to last closing price of 29.67.Despite this, the company has seen a loss of -0.63% in its stock price over the last five trading days.
+The stock price of Americold Realty Trust Inc. (NYSE: COLD) has surged by 0.17 when compared to previous closing price of 28.97, but the company has seen a -2.19% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Americold Realty Trust Inc. (NYSE: COLD) Right Now?